sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-box-recess-wall.md

 Climb into recess then swing left onto block and finish via cracks.

 **3. Thinking outside the Box E3 5c *★***
-The right arete of recess, 2PRs, and finger cracks above.
+The right arête of recess, 2PRs, and finger cracks above.

 **4. X-Box HVS 5a *★***
-The cracks starting at short arete.
+The cracks starting at short arête.

 **5. Open the Box HVS 5a *★***
 The direct crack system to the right.

 **6. Little Boxes on a Hillside E1 5b *★***
-Climb the face and crack past large flake to the finishing arete.
+Climb the face and crack past large flake to the finishing arête.

 **7. Box Number 7 E2 5c**
 Up the steep face to wide cracks.
-Move right to finish on the arete.
+Move right to finish on the arête.

 **8. Boxing Clever E1 5a *★***
-The right-hand arete of wall with bold finish.
+The right-hand arête of wall with bold finish.

 **9. Forbidden Rib E2 5b *★***
-The blunt bold arete and easier finish up slabs.
+The blunt bold arête and easier finish up slabs.

 **10. The Dead Parrot Sketch VS 4c**
 The thin crack and slabs above.